deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 ## Manually Running The PowerShell Script

-Detailed help documentation for manually running the script in PowerShell can be obtained by running the Get-Help cmdlet against the script in a PowerShell window.
+Detailed help documentation for manually running [the PowerShell script](/src/AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1) can be obtained by running the Get-Help cmdlet against the script in a PowerShell window.

 For example, open up a Windows PowerShell command prompt, navigate to the folder containing the AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 script, and enter: